albbaous/GWAS_phenotype/README.md

    - Other health status variables as needed

 2. **Integrate phenotype definitions**:
-   - Map participants to CSF data, case/control status, or other outcomes
+   - Map participants to CSF data
-   - Use `eid` (participant ID) for merging datasets
+   - Use identifying characteristics for merging datasets

-3. **Perform quality control**:
-   - Remove individuals with missing values in critical variables
-   - Filter by ancestry if necessary (e.g. using `21000` for ethnicity)

-4. **Generate final phenotype file**:
-   - Merge all features into a single file:
-     - `phenotype_data.csv`
-   - Include: `eid`, phenotype (case/control), covariates, and selected biomarkers
+---

+### Step 3 — Add weights
+Add weights from paper